Blepharoplasty Brisbane (Eyelid Surgery)

 Reducing Swelling and Bruising:

-• If you leave the operating theatre without an eye pad, begin ice pack treatment as soon as possible after you get home.
+- If you leave the operating theatre without an eye pad, begin applying your ice pack as soon as possible after you get home.

 Warm Compresses